-Joan Mix Lande (Joanie) is a dancer, choreographer and performer working professionally from Rochester to the Twin Cities, and various places in between.
+Joan Mix Lande (Joanie) is a dancer, choreographer and performer who's professional career spans from Rochester to the Twin Cities, and various places in between.
 Joanie has been an avid dance enthusiast since age 5, growing up at the Janet Lang Dance Studio in Rochester, MN, fluently studying every form of dance offered at the time including ballet, jazz, tap, lyrical, pointe, clogging, swing and danceline.
-A student at Dover-Eyota High School, Joanie organized the school's first ever Dance Team that still exists today.
+As a 7th-grade student at Dover-Eyota High School, Joanie organized DE's first ever Dance Team that still exists today.
 In 2006, Joanie graduated from the University of Minnesota with a Bachelor of Fine Arts in Dance.
 During that time, she performed in five University Dance Theater Productions, including National ACDFA at the Kennedy Center, Washington D.C.
 Immediately after that, she performed as an apprentice with Carl Flink's Black Label Movement, Joanie Smith and Daniel Shapiro's Shapiro and Smith Dance, and Paula Mann and Steve Paul's Time Track Productions.
 In 2009 Joanie founded Rainy Day Cabaret and since then has produced five evening-length productions with that company, all based in Minneapolis.
 In 2010, Joanie directed, co-created and co-wrote RISE; an original production produced and performed by the Rochester Dance Company, held at the Mayo Civic Center, in Rochester.
-Since then she has worked with the Rochester Dance Company as the Ballet Mistress, Stage Manager, and Assistant Director.
-Joanie taught dance at the Janet Lang Dance Studio for 18 years in all disciplines, including jazz, modern, lyrical, tap, ballet, pointe, competition and creative dance.
-She also teaches jazz, modern, ballet, pointe and competition at the Zumbrota Dance Studio, and has been there since 2006.
+Since then she has worked with the Rochester Dance Company as the Assistant Director, Ballet Mistress and Stage Manager.
+Prior to founding The Dance Lab in 2016, Joanie taught dance at the Janet Lang Dance Studio for 18 years and Zumbrota Dance Studio for 10 years in all disciplines, including jazz, modern, lyrical, tap, ballet, pointe, competition and creative dance.

 Born and raised in Rochester, MN, Daniel began his dance training at the age of 7 and has been dancing ever since.
 Daniel's movement training began with Gymnastics, Tae Kwon Do, and Diving before he started taking Jazz dance classes.
 Shortly after, he began taking Ballet, and eventually Ballroom, Hip-Hop, and Modern dance.